Pi-thagoras/the-chicken-pen/economics/Australias-International-Trade.md

 - Natural gas and education services are surprising for Australia's 3rd and 4th for exports
 - Top four export account for 50% of our exports

+Economies that have been growing economically rapidly:
+- China
+- Korea
+- India

+As incomes and standard of living rise the demand for services such as travel (tourism), health and education will increase significantly.
+- This is because services are highly income elastic

+### Patterns: Direction

+Majority is from Asia - Exports

+The replacement of Europe by China and the United States as Australia's most important source of IMPORTS is the key difference.

+The 3 most important 2 way trade partners of Australia are China, Japan and USA

+Australia has a comparative advantage in the supply of food crops and livestock.

+### Comparative Advantage

+- Countries gain from trade when they produce goods and services for which they have a comparative advantage
+- Lowest opportunity cost

+### Competitive Advantage

+- Producers develop an advantage over their competitors in international markets
+- Concerned with advantage created not given
+- For example: Health, Education, Infrastructure.

+Historically Australia's trade pattern has reflected comparative advantage
+- But as a result of globalization and the freer movement of resources, financial capital, technology, competitive advantage has become much more important.

+Contribution to Competitive Advantage
+1. Comparative Advantage
+2. Free Trade
+3. Foreign Investment
+4. Workforce
+5. Non-Price Competitiveness
+6. Strong Institutions

+Detractions to Competitive Advantage:
+1. Currency (AUD)
+2. Regulated Economy
+3. High Direct Taxes
+4. Labour Supply:
+5. High Wages and Low Productivity
+6. Lack of Economies of Scales